Star catalogue: Hellenistic world and Roman Empire

 In Ancient Greece, the astronomer and mathematician Eudoxus laid down a full set of the classical constellations around 370 BC.
 His catalogue Phaenomena, rewritten by Aratus of Soli between 275 and 250 BC as a didactic poem, became one of the most consulted astronomical texts in antiquity and beyond.
 It contained descriptions of the positions of the stars and the shapes of the constellations, and provided information on their relative times of rising and setting.

 Approximately in the 3rd century BC, the Greek astronomers Timocharis of Alexandria and Aristillus created another star catalogue.
 Hipparchus (c.
 190) completed his star catalogue in 129 BC, the earliest known attempt to map the entire sky, which he compared to Timocharis' and discovered that the longitude of the stars had changed over time.
 This led him to determine the first value of the precession of the equinoxes.
 In the 2nd century, Ptolemy (c.
 90) of Roman Egypt published a star catalogue as part of his Almagest, which listed 1,022 stars visible from Alexandria.
 Ptolemy's catalogue was based almost entirely on an earlier one by Hipparchus.
 It remained the standard star catalogue in the Western and Arab worlds for over eight centuries.
 The Islamic astronomer al-Sufi updated it in 964, and the star positions were redetermined by Ulugh Beg in 1437, but it was not fully superseded until the appearance of the thousand-star catalogue of Tycho Brahe in 1598.

-The ancient Vedic and other scriptures of India were very well aware of the astronomical positions and constellations.
+The ancient Vedic and other scriptures of India were well aware of the astronomical positions and constellations.
 Both Mahabharata and Ramayana provide references to various events in terms of the planetary positions and constellations of that time.
 The Planetary positions at the time of Mahabharata war has been given comprehensively.
-A very interesting and exhaustive discussion about the planetary positions along with specific name of constellations appears in a paper by R N Iyengar in the Indian Journal of History of Science.
+A discussion about the planetary positions along with specific name of constellations appears in a paper by R N Iyengar in the Indian Journal of History of Science.